peranakanfrancis/MyBetterWeb/_posts/2018-09-20-google-amp-website.markdown

 - Mobile friendly
 - Adjustment on any browser
 - SEO optimized
-- Increase the number Of visitors
+- Increase the number of visitors

 <div style="text-align: right">
 <h2>Price: from $600</h2></div>